crgeary/wp-jamstack-deployments/README.md

 Clone the contents of this repository to your WordPress plugins folder and activate the plugin via the installed plugins page.

+Please do note to install PHP mbstring package for this plugin to work.
+Below is an example command for installing with PHP 7.2

+    sudo apt-get install php7.2-mbstring

 ## Configuration

 The plugin attempts to trigger builds when you update your content, and has settings that you can use to define what post types & taxonomies should be monitored.